PyLabRobot/pylabrobot/README.md

 - [forums.pylabrobot.org](https://forums.pylabrobot.org) for questions and discussions.
 - [GitHub Issues](https://github.com/pylabrobot/pylabrobot/issues) for bug reports and feature requests.

+---

+**Disclaimer:** PyLabRobot is not officially endorsed or supported by any robot manufacturer.
+If you use a firmware driver such as the STAR driver provided here, you do so at your own risk.
+Usage of a firmware driver such as STAR may invalidate your warranty.
+Please contact us with any questions.

 _Developed for the Sculpting Evolution Group at the MIT Media Lab_